Shawn-Fortin/EZRandomizer/README.md

-Run with command "live-server" in top-level directory.
+To run locally, serve the project from a local HTTP server.
+Live Server works well and can be started by running the command "live-server" from the root of the project directory.